tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ## Survey

 Please respond to a few questions so that I can understand your thoughts on this approach and whether I am headed in the right direction.
-There are 11 questions.
+There are 12 questions.
 These surveys help me leverage your experience and insight to check my approach and potentially course correct.
+You can view the [ongoing results here](https://www.questionpro.com/t/PHpuiZkbgw).

 <script>
 EMBED_PARAMS = {};